Some time ago I had a chance to interview a great artificial intelligence researcher and Chief AI Scientist in Lindera, Arash Azhand.

-- Then we have an IT team which develops frontend and backend system and also the app.
-And then at the core is the data science, which is actually my responsibility area.
+- Then we have an IT team that develops the frontend and backend system and also the app.
+And then at the core is data science, which is actually my responsibility area.

 Our main focus in data science is both research and development.

 When I compare it to other industry companies and to my time at the university, I would say that data science at Lindera is much more research-centered than in other companies.
 That means that we usually don’t have the technology or what is behind the technology right from the start.
 Before that, we have to find out what is out there, we have to read the publication to research the forefront of research and try to extract the knowledge important for us.
 And then decide which part of this is usable for us, and how we could develop it in our systems.